 8. eliminates soil erosion

 Our groundbreaking "alpha" version had a short life.
 Turns out it was not concrete breaking.
 It literally ran into concrete during a test in 2024.
+It was like our Kitty Hawk.
+The small test plot did further substantiate proof of concept.
+Scroll down for pictures of cotton before and after.

 About Terra Nova Research